 Painting outside is her favorite place to be and even in the winter she may be found in her car in a sunny warm spot doing a watercolor.
 When she can’t be out, she paints still lifes of fruits and vegetables mixing them up with favorite objects such as copper pots for color and reflection, fabric for texture and drape and glass for reflective color and crispness.
 The favored media is oil, watercolor and pastel; pastel for speed and intensity, watercolor for translucency and portability and oil for forgiveness.
+In a pensive mood she will turn to colored pencil painting because it is very slow, perhaps tedious but accurate work.
 Though art is created in the right side of the brain her balanced thought process tends to make her paint with a logical mind.
 She will use what ever is handy for a plumb line to ensure verticals are true and the light source is consistent in shadows and reflections.
 Objects need to look grounded.
-She conveys her happy attitude and subject matter that looks full of life and vibrant with color such as plump vegetables, babbling brooks.
+She conveys her happy attitude and subject matter that looks full of life and vibrant with color such as plump vegetables, vibrant flowers and pastoral scenes.
 The opposite is true in her architectural paintings because she prefers buildings that show the character of age and use.

-Ms. Kallander also studied at The DeCordova Musem School in Lincoln, MA accumulating credits toward a Master’s Degree.
-Artists with whom she has studied or has been influenced by: Carleton Plummer AWS, Prof. Carl Smaltz, AWS, and Loring Coleman, AWS.
-Short list of favorite illustrators: Jessie Willcox Smith, Howard Pyle, Dore, Maxfield Parrish, N.C.Wyeth, Arthur Rackham and Gary Lippincott.
+Ms. Kallander also studied at The DeCordova Museum School in Lincoln, MA accumulating credits toward a Master’s Degree.
+Artists with whom she has studied or has been influenced by: Carleton Plummer AWS, Prof. Carl Smaltz, AWS, and Loring Coleman, AWS, and Gary Lippincott, Illustrator.
+Short list of favorite illustrators: Jessie Willcox Smith, Howard Pyle, Dore, Maxfield Parrish, N.C.Wyeth, and Arthur Rackham.